 - Put butter in a small sauce pot and melt over medium heat.
 Continue cooking for 5 or 6 minutes until it is foamy and starts to deepen in color to a light brown.
 You will smell it's deliciousness.
 That's your cue.
 Remove from heat and set aside to cool.
 Do not cook butter past light brown, it burns very quickly.

 - In a medium bowl: combine flour, salt and baking powder

 - Add vanilla bean paste.
-Continue mixing for 3 or 4 minutes, then add dry ingredients.
+Continue mixing for 4 - 5 minutes, then add dry ingredients.
 Mix until barely combined, then add pecans and mix until nuts are incorporated.
-You may not get them all in, that's ok.
-You will do it when forming the logs.
+(You may not get them all in, that's ok.
+You will do it when forming the logs.)